While Loop in R

 Infinite While 2

-Here, in this R while loop example, the number will always be 1, and the number is always less than 10, so it executes infinite times.
-Now, let us add + operator (number= number + 1) inside the while loop to the above example.
+In this R while loop example, the number will always be 1, and the number is always less than 10, so it executes infinite times.
+Let us add the + operator (number= number + 1) inside the while loop to the above example.

 # Infinite While Loop Example